saltinefarmer/Sliding-Tile-Puzzle/README.md

 https://cdn.aaai.org/AAAI/1996/AAAI96-178.pdf
 Were used to learn and employ the linear conflict heuristic and the last tile heuristic.

+Our textbook was Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow by Aurélien Géron.
 # Instructions
 solver.py utilizes the heapq package. slidingpuzzle.py utilizes the sys and tkinter packages.